 After 2 weeks in shorts and sandals, the hard and sobering fact of reality called a Nor-easter welcomed us home with a cold smack in the face.
 And just as quickly as going from being a girlfriend to being an oh-my-god-I’m-in-engaged-my-life-is-over-fiance, so did the warm and fuzzy feeling of being on vacation.

-It did not take long for the harsh reality of our relationship to surface up.
-It was almost as if getting engaged sped up our relationship’s inevitable demise.
-I should have seen how obvious it was that after 6 months of being engaged, we had still not set a date or had done ANY planning for our “wedding” whatsoever.
+It did not take long for the harsh and well-hidden truth of our relationship to surface up.
+It was as if getting engaged sped up our relationship’s inevitable demise.
+I should have seen how obvious it was that after 6 months of being engaged, we had still not set a date or had done ANY planning for our wedding whatsoever.

 It even got to the point where I would have to excuse myself from training sessions to pass gas in the bathroom as the smell would penetrate the entire fitness floor.
 Perhaps TMI, but I want to really lay it out to you just how BAD it was.